davidpinhas/freedom55/README.md

 +----------------------------+-------+-------------------------+------+---------+
 ```

+To list the IDs of the DNS records, use the `--id` flag.

 #### DNS Records
 Freedom 55 allows the user to modify his domain DNS records by creating, updating and deleting records.